lucasteles/reactivehooks/README.md

 Reactive Hooks provides a set of tools for work with Reactive Extensions in React using hooks

+** This project is in a very early stage, feel free to contribute 😉

 ## Installation

 Nothing new here, just npm install